 What makes this programme unique is its holistic and integrated approach to how people and different geographical locations interrelate.
 The Biodynamic approach to agriculture is founded on the concept of ‘the whole farm organism’, and the inter-relationship and connectivity between the various parts.
-Biodynamic Agriculture: Reimagining the potential of the farm, the human being, individuals, communities and the environment.
+This concept of wholeness and integration, as derived from Biodynamic Agriculture, can also be applied to the human being.
+The farm can therefore be used as a foundation to support human development and growth, thereby promoting positive outcomes for individuals, communities and the environment.

 Biodynamic Agriculture sits at the heart of the Ruskin Mill Trust’s method of Practical Skills Therapeutic Education (PSTE) and as such, the land is used as a context and site of engagement to bring about person centred learning and development.

 The entry point into the programme is the specific geographical location of the farm/site, and all that this involves in relationship with people, earth and universe.
 This provides a route to enter into a restorative and health giving process.
 Ecological principles are applied throughout the programme, which seeks to support succession and sustainability of the land, the environment and of people.